Headaches: Reduce stress to prevent the pain

 Also, to reduce stress daily, consider these tips:

 - Manage your time wisely.
 Update your to-do list every day — both at work and at home.
-Delegate what you can and break large projects into manageable chunks.
+Delegate what you can and break large projects into manageable steps.
 Tackle the rest, one task at a time.

 - Be prepared.
 Organize your day.
 Anticipate challenges.
 Try to keep your plan flexible, in case a headache strikes and you need to change course.